 Key Features:

-Flaky test detection via history
+Flaky test detection with auto-quarantine

 Pros